 Do you really need to adjust jerk and acceleration?

-In most cases, the default acceleration and jerk settings in the 3D printer firmware are good enough for your 3D printing needs.
+Until you’ve really dialed in your printer, the default acceleration and jerk settings in the 3D printer firmware are good enough for your 3D printing needs.
 If you’re not entirely sure what you are doing, you may mess up your 3D printing results if you change the acceleration and jerk settings too much.

 Also, you may not be able to notice much of a difference when you change the settings!